-The proceeds of the recapitalization were first allocated to the private liability warrants based on their full fair value.
-The remaining proceeds from recapitalization were less than the total transaction costs, including the fair value of the Backstop Warrants, so a loss on the recapitalization transaction was recorded to other income (expense) in the Company's consolidated statement of operations and comprehensive loss for the six months ended June 30, 2021 of \$6,905.
-No allocation of residual recapitalization proceeds remained to be allocated to the common shares, public equity warrants and representative units issued in the recapitalization.
+The proceeds of the recapitalization were first allocated to the warrants and representative units based on their full fair value.
+The remaining proceeds from recapitalization were less than the total transaction costs, including the fair value of the Backstop Warrants, so a loss on the recapitalization transaction was recorded to other income (expense) in the Company's unaudited consolidated statement of operations and comprehensive loss for the six months ended June 30, 2021 of \$17,908.
+No allocation of residual recapitalization proceeds remained to be allocated to the common shares issued in the recapitalization.

-NOTE 4 - PREPAYMENTS AND OTHER CURRENT ASSETS
+NOTE 5 - PREPAYMENTS AND OTHER CURRENT ASSETS